The X200 and a half saga

 How did our glorious hero fall into the ThinkPad rabbit hole?

-Well, it started a little after adopting Linux as my preferred OS (I use arch btw).
+Well, it all started in 2021, a little after adopting Linux as my only OS (I use arch btw).
 I was enjoying the new life of my Ideapad…which did not last much long.

-During the pandemic I developed the horrible habit of going to bed with my computer, which prompted me to wake-up in the middle of the night with a loud THUMP of the computer hitting the floor?
+During the pandemic I developed the horrible habit of going to bed with my computer, which prompted me to wake-up in the middle of the night with a loud THUMP of my computer hitting the floor.

-Did I change this habit after the computer falling too many times?
+And now dear reader you think: Did he change this habit after the computer falling too many times?
 I absolutely did not!

 I did not need much convincing about having to retire this laptop, however I did have to convince others that replacing it by a Thinkpad from 2013, bought from a goverment official, by the cheap price of a little over 100€, was in fact a good idea.
 That’s how I acquired the T430 (Khâzad-Dûm) Thinkpad, which I daily drived for the remainder of my BSc and MSc.